-Brandi Chastain’s San Francisco Bay Area Sports Hall of Fame Plaque ‘Not Very Flattering’
+Brandi Chastain’s San Francisco Bay Area Sports Hall Of Fame Plaque ‘Not Very Flattering’

 In other instances, the likenesses are so bad that they force the makers to retire from their professions altogether.
 Lucille Ball’s statue, first erected in 2009 in New York, was so bad that it earned the infamous moniker “Scary Lucy” by residents, forcing Dave Poulin to quit sculpting for good.

-Hopefully the creator of Brandi Chastain’s plaque won’t have to suffer such a terrible fate!
+Hopefully, the creator of Brandi Chastain’s plaque won’t have to suffer such a terrible fate.

 Lucille Ball's 'Scary Lucy' likeness haunts her hometown http://t.co/ZA2Z3LAoFH via @washingtonpost pic.twitter.com/viFmF80d0d